edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedSDK-C.rst

 #.
 Tell the compiler where to find the C SDK files::

-    export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-0.7.2
+    export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-1.0.0

 .. note::  The exact path to your compiled CSDK_DIR may differ, depending on the tagged version number on the SDK

 #.
 Now you can build your device service executable::

-    make
+    gcc -I$CSDK_DIR/include -L$CSDK_DIR/lib -o device-example-c template.c -lcsdk

 =============================
 Customize your Device Service
 =============================

 Up to now you've been building the example device service provided by the C SDK.
-In order to change it to a device service that generates random numbers, you need to modify your `template.c` method **template_get_handler** so that the **while** block looks like this:
+In order to change it to a device service that generates random numbers, you need to modify your `template.c` method **template_get_handler** so that it reads as follows:

 .. code-block:: c
     :linenos:
-    :lineno-start: 92
+    :lineno-start: 97
-    :emphasize-lines: 3,8,11,14
+    :emphasize-lines: 7,12,15,18

+  for (uint32_t i = 0; i < nreadings; i++)
+  {
+    const edgex_nvpairs * current = requests[i].attributes;
     while (current!=NULL)
     {
       if (strcmp (current->name, "type") ==0 )